9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 Similar to Agua Azul, the high mineral content of the water gives the pool a rich blue color.
 Although often compared Agua Azul, it is not as built up… yet.

-The pool is also suitable for swimming – though getting out is easier said than done!
-Thankfully ropes have been placed to help you get out over the slippery rocks.
-The water is cool and fresh and the pool big enough for a decent swim.
+Thankfully, ropes have been placed to help you get out over the slippery rocks.
+The water is cool and fresh, and the pool is big enough for a decent swim.

 Basaseachic Falls